Terry Allen Raynor

 He was the kind of man who would give you the shirt off his back without a second thought.
 Loyal to his friends, devoted to his family, and stubborn in all the best ways, Terry lived life boldly and authentically.
 His laughter was contagious, his advice was often unsolicited but always sincere, and his presence left a lasting mark on everyone who knew him.

-Terry was preceded in death by his mother, Gracie Edwards McLamb; his father, Ottis Devaughn McLamb; his nephew, Clint Alan Brantley; and his great-niece, Alexis Shania Harris.
+Terry was preceded in death by his mother, Gracie Edwards McLamb; father, Ottis Devaughn McLamb; sister, Tammy Raynor, nephew, Clint Alan Brantley; and great-niece, Alexis Shania Harris.

 Airborne, all the way.
 Rest easy, Jumpmaster — we have the watch now.